Trayvon Martin shooting transforms part-time mayor

-SANFORD, Florida Banker Jeff Triplett became the part-time mayor of Sanford, Florida, last year.
+SANFORD, Florida, March 29 Banker Jeff Triplett became the part-time mayor of Sanford, Florida, last year.
 He wanted to improve transportation and attract jobs to the quaint city of brick streets and lakefront views.

 Now, he is confronted by any mayor's nightmare: the shooting death of a black teenager under vague circumstances, accusations that someone who volunteered to protect lives unjustifiably took one and questions about the police investigation.